luyuhuang/DWords/README.md

 Then send the email to the mailbox you set up.

+If you have set up the dictionary, you don't have to specify the explanation and DWords'll consult the dictionary automatically.

 ## Contribution

 If you found any problems or have any suggestions, open an [issue](https://github.com/luyuhuang/DWords/issues).
-We also welcome all kinds of pull request.
+We also welcome all kinds of pull requests.

 ## License